pangolinjs/core/README.md

 * `front-end-styleguide preview` to create a prototype preview.
 Minifies CSS, JavaScript and images.
 Doesn't generate component HTML.
 * `front-end-styleguide production` to create production ready files.
 Minifies CSS, JavaScript and images.
 Doesn't generate any HTML.

-If you installed the local version only you have to run `./node_modules/.bin/front-end-styleguide`.
+If you didn't install the CLI package you have to run `./node_modules/.bin/front-end-styleguide`.

-For more information take a look at the [readme of the init folder](init#readme).
+For more information take a look at the [readme of the init folder](init/README.md).